 Many construction site accidents involve BOTH a workers’ compensation claim and a third-party personal injury claim.
 It is therefore crucial to retain attorneys with substantial experience in handling both types of claims in order to maximize your recovery.

-How Our Team of Personal Injury Attorneys Can Help with Your Case
+How Our Team of Chicago Construction Accident Attorneys Can Help with Your Case

 When you retain our law firm to handle your construction site injury case, you can count on us to do the following: